 Listen later

-A great new feature on the embed player is the "Listen later" feature.
+A great new feature on the Embed player is the "Listen later" feature.
 Sometimes, when scrolling the web, a potential listener may stumble upon your embed player on your website or a collaborator's and not be able to listen at that very moment.
-Now they can simply email themselves a reminder to tune back in at a later time by clicking thee "Listen later" feature.
+Now they can simply email themselves a reminder to tune back in at your show Embed Player a later time by clicking the "Listen later" feature.

 Draft your embed for later